 Soil: As part of the work, a transplanted cube of the earth will be harvested from a local natural forest.
 We will perform a “soil transplant,” where we take a small 40 centimeters x 40 centimeters x 23-centimeter-deep cube of soil, with branch and pill bugs, and transplant that into the glass vitrine.
 When the exhibition is complete, the cube of the earth will be placed back into a local arboreal forest.

 As the insects eat and mate in the glass vitrine, their movements will be sensed with video cameras and analyzed with software to determine location and speed.
 The data derived from these movements will trigger portions of an auto-scripted opera, that has been partially composed using artificial intelligence with the assistance of Generative Adversarial Networks.
 To generate the opera, we will use existing and custom recordings of insects and the recordings of opera, and use adversarial networks to allow one to morph into the other.

 As people observe the large projected images of the pill bugs and their micro-world at the scale of our own, my hope is humans will notice their subtlety and their beauty and come to a realization that we must cease to dismiss their importance in our ecosystems.

 Below are 3D visuals of the original idea.

 Cutting the legs in 1/4 inch plate steel on a plasma cutter.
 Thanks, Andrew Newbold.

-Commission of new work Opera of Dying Insects created with generative adversarial networks and giving voice to dying insect populations.
+New work Opera for Dying Insects created with generative adversarial networks and giving voice to dying insect populations.
 Invited by curator Galina Dimitrova-Dimova

-Ken Rinaldo 2019; Concept, 3D modeling, sound, rendering, and direction
+Ken Rinaldo; Concept, 3D modeling, sound, rendering, and direction

 TradeMark Gunderson; sound engineering, video programming, Max MSP